-- Then the shaft should push itself out approximately 1/4" to 3/8" (6.3mm - 9.5mm"). - If the shock does not push out them.
-Add just a little oil and try steps 6-7 again. - If the shocks push out farther than the distance in step seven, or you cannot push the shaft in until the eyelet hits the body, there is too much oil.
+- 7 Then the shaft should push itself out approximately 1/4" to 3/8" (6.3mm - 9.5mm"). - If the shock does not push out this far, there is not enough oil in them.
+Add just a little oil and try steps 6-7 again. - If the shocks push out farther than the distance in step seven, or vou cannot push the shaft in until the eyelet hits the body, there is too much oil.
 Loosen the cap a half turn (with the shaft extended) and pump out a small amount of oil by pushing the shaft in.
 Retighten the cap and try steps 6-7 again.